 What is a stand-up in scrum?

-In many sports like (American) football and rugby, the team huddles before each play.
+For software teams, a stand-up is like a sports team’s huddle.
+Like (American) football and rugby, the team huddles before each play.
 The huddle is strategic: it keeps the team informed, connected, and calibrated throughout the game.
 For software teams, the stand-up is like the team’s huddle.
 It’s even commonly known as the daily scrum, and reinforces “we” to keep everyone aware of the team’s landscape and progress.

 Said another way, a stand-up is a daily meeting that involves the core team: product owners, developers, and the scrum master.
 This meeting’s flavor is unique to each team, but at Atlassian we use three simple questions to generate structure: